KukatlaAjay/Sales-And-Profit-Analysis-Dashboard/README.md

 Geographical Insights: City-wise sales performance.

-Tools & Technologies
+# Tools & Technologies:

 Power BI → For dashboard and data visualization.

 Excel → Data storage and preprocessing.

- How to Use
+# How to Use:

 Clone/download this repository.